ustaxcourt/ef-cms/docs/convertFrontEndToTypescript.md

 Currently Having difficulty with step 2 in transpiling as many tests use the shared directory.
 The shared directory has javascript files that may not be compatible with how we build frontend.

+## Cerebral W/ typescript and Babel
+- Cerebral currently requires a transpile step in order for us to run our javascript.
+It is using the plugin: babel-plugin-cerebral
+- What this plugin does is add an extra transpile step which converts how we use cerebral.
+It changes all get(state`modal.penalties`) => get(state`modal.penalties`).
+- We can either always have this build step or just start using the syntax that cerebral would like us to use.
+- Below is a simple regex for vscode to find and replace areas we may be doing this.

+find: \(state\.([a-zA-Z0-9\.]+)
+replace: (state`$1`